A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

-For the emission spectra test, we make several different comparisons between various methods: \begin{itemize} \item 4+4, 8+8 and 16+16 distributed Legendre nodes k-tables with RORR. \item PRAS method recovering 16+16 Legendre nodes with a high (10,000), medium (1000) and low (100) number of samples. \end{itemize} This aims to test the potential differences seen between RORR and PRAS when calculating emission spectra.
-In the RORR and PRAS cases, we use a split Legendre nodes scheme commonly used in the literature, where 4+4 corresponds to a split at $g$ = 0.95 \citep{Showman2009, Mukherjee2023}, 8+8 with a split at $g$ = 0.9 \citep{Molliere2019} and 16+16 with a split at $g$ = 0.8.
+In the RORR and PRAS cases, I use a split Legendre node scheme commonly used in the literature, where 4+4 corresponds to a split at $g$ = 0.95 \citep{Showman2009, Mukherjee2023}, 8+8 with a split at $g$ = 0.9 \citep{Molliere2019} and a custom 16+16 with a split at $g$ = 0.9.
 These schemes attempt to better capture contribution at high $g$ values of the cross-section CDF where the opacity values and gradient are largest.

 Figure \ref{fig:olr} presents the results of the emission spectrum test.
 All emission spectra are highly similar, with no easily discernible difference between each method by eye.
-However, from the relative values, in the RORR cases, it is clear that increasing the number of quadrature nodes generally leads to less errors, with the 8+8 scheme results converging away from the 4+4 results, towards the 16+16 results.
-In the PRAS case, the number of samples does not substantially alter the end result, with all three values showing highly similar relative values to the reference 16+16 RORR result.
-The PRAS method is also generally more accurate than the 8+8 and 4+4 RORR results even with the lowest number of samples considered (100), with the relative value only differing by around 2$\%$ from the 16+16 RORR reference results.
-Due to the mirrored relative values between the RORR and PRAS results, this suggests that, in-fact, the PRAS results are a more accurate representation of the mixed opacity, and that the RORR calculations are converging towards the PRAS result with increasing number of nodes.
-Overall, this result suggests that PRAS is highly suitable for producing emission spectra, especially when increased accuracy is required, such as when performing retrieval models or post-processing output from 1D or 3D models.
+However, from the relative values, in the RORR cases, it is clear that increasing the number of quadrature nodes generally leads to less errors, with increasing numbers of node shifting closer towards the reference PM fluxes.
+In the PRAS case, the number of samples does not substantially alter the end result, with all three values showing highly similar relative values to the 16+16 RORR result.
+The PRAS method is also generally more accurate than the 8+8 and 4+4 RORR results even with the lowest number of samples considered (250), with the relative value only differing by around 2$\%$ from the 16+16 RORR results.
+However, I find, in this test case, the random overlap assumption present in PRAS and RORR can underestimate the net opacity in most bands in the near- and mid- infrared, leading to a departure of up to $\sim$25\% from the reference PM results.
+Despite this, I find PRAS typically performs the best of the overlap methods, with the least amount of error of all schemes.
+Overall, this result suggests that PRAS is particularly suitable for producing emission spectra, especially when increased accuracy is required, such as when performing retrieval models or post-processing output from 1D or 3D models.

-\subsubsection{Flux and Heating rates}
+\subsection{Flux and Heating rates}